In this section:

-|Schedule||Three treatments a week for 3 to 5 hours or more.
-Monday, Wednesday, Friday or Tuesday, Thursday, Saturday.||Flexible.
+|Schedule||Three treatments a week for about 4 hours.
+Monday, Wednesday, Friday; or Tuesday, Thursday, Saturday.||Flexible.
 Three to seven short or long treatments per week at times that work best for you.|

-|Availability||Available in most communities; may require travel in some rural areas||Becoming more widely available as smaller equipment is developed|
+|Availability||Available in most communities; may require travel in some rural areas.||Becoming more widely available as smaller equipment is developed.|

-|Machine/Supplies||The clinic has the machine and supplies.||The machine and 2 to 4 weeks’ worth of supplies are in the home.
-You may need minor changes to hook the machine to electricity and water in your home.|
+|Machine/supplies||The clinic has the machine and supplies.||The machine and 2- to 4-weeks’ worth of supplies are in the home.
+You may need minor changes in your home to connect the machine to electricity and water.|

 |Training||The clinic teaches about treatments, diet, liquids, medicines, lab tests, etc.||You and a partner must attend 3 to 8 weeks of home hemodialysis training.|

-|Diet and Liquids||Strict limits on liquids, phosphorus, sodium, and potassium||Fewer limits on liquids or diet, based on the amount of hemodialysis and lab tests|
+|Diet and liquids||Strict limits on liquids, phosphorus, sodium, and potassium intake.||Fewer limits on liquids or diet, based on the amount of hemodialysis and lab tests.|

-|Level of Freedom||Less freedom on treatment days.
-May feel washed out and tired for hours after each treatment.||You set the treatment schedule, fitting in all prescribed treatments.
+|Level of freedom||Less freedom on treatment days.
+May feel washed out and tired for hours after each treatment.||More freedom because you set the treatment schedule to meet the total amount prescribed.
 Work and travel are much easier.|

-|Amount of Work||Center staff do hemodialysis tasks.
+|Amount of work||Center staff members do hemodialysis tasks.
 They can teach you to do some tasks.||You and your partner must set up, run, and clean the machine; check vital signs; track the treatments and send in forms; and order supplies.|

 |Payment||Medicare and most other health plans cover three hemodialysis treatments a week.||Medicare covers three hemodialysis treatments a week and may cover more for medical reasons; other health plans may cover all hemodialysis treatments.|